 Engaging with your host community and culture is central to the study abroad experience and to the discoveries that you will make about yourself and your host country.
 But remember: the level and depth of interaction that you will have with the local culture will depend largely on your own initiative, and the process starts long before your arrival in your host country.

-Having some knowledge about your host institution and country will make you better equipped to interact with your local environment in a substantive and meaningful way.
+Having some knowledge about your host country will make you better equipped to interact with your local environment in a substantive and meaningful way.
 Having a basic understanding of the history and geography of your host country as well as social, economic, and political systems will help you build relationships with local people and better understand the cultural dynamics you will experience.
-The more informed you are about the environment in which you will be living and studying, the more likely you will be to question assumptions or misconceptions you may have about the place and people, to understand and cope with differences between your expectations and the reality you experience (see cultural adjustment), and to represent yourself, Northwestern University, and the United States well.
+The more informed you are about the environment in which you will be living and studying, the more likely you will be to question assumptions or misconceptions you may have about the place and people, to understand and cope with differences between your expectations and the reality you experience (see cultural adjustment), and to represent yourself, Northwestern University, and your home country well.

 - Are there other languages spoken besides the dominant language?
 What are the social and political implications of language usage?